Manojkl/Cost_To_Consumers-CTC/Project_Tracking/Readme.md

 - Government Project and tender projects Timings, Expenditure, Overrun tracking.
 - Loss to government/public by overrun.
 - Corruption
+- Milk collection from farmers location map of India

 Create a skeleton of the project